maelys-mcardle/transphobic-media/db/README.md

 trope.

 ```
-0: No trans characters die
+0: No trans characters die of causes other than old age
-1: A trans character dies
+1: A trans character dies of causes other than old age
 -: Not applicable
 ?: Unknown
 ```